tnivedha-257/food-ordering-system-tkinter-mysql/README.md

 ## Description

-This is a Python-based Food Ordering System using Tkinter for GUI and MySQL for database management.
+This is a Python-based Food Ordering System using Tkinter for GUI and MySQL Server for database management.

 ## Project Report